xp44mm/Notebook/F#/NetBasicTypes/Enums.md

 let de = Enum.Parse(typeof<DataEntry>, "CharString") :?> DataEntry
 ```

 The `Parse` method throws an `ArgumentException` if the name doesn't correspond to a defined enumerated value.
-Names are compared in a case-sensitive way, but you can pass a `True` optional argument if you don't want to take the string case into account:
+Names are compared in a case-sensitive way, but you can pass a true optional argument if you don't want to take the string case into account:

 ```FSharp
 // *** This statement throws an exception.